code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

 Python coding style
 ===================

-Code should work both using Python 3 or 2.
-Python 2 support will be removed at some future date, but since on many older systems, Python 2 only might be installed by default, compatibility should be ensured for the near future.

 The core python scripts use a coding style similar to PEP-8 [PEP-8](https://www.python.org/dev/peps/pep-0008/).
 PEP-257 (docstring conventions) is also recommended.

-Other parts of the code tend to use a CamelCase naming, but should otherwise adhere to the same standards.
+Other parts of the code tend to use a camelCase naming, but should otherwise adhere to the same standards.
 Moving the to PEP-8 style would be ideal, though to avoid confusion, this should be done in an *atomic* step for each module.